As17-01/LungTissues/CourseWork.md

 ### Results

 Liquid Neural Network's performance varied across three datasets.
 On the AdrenalMNIST3D dataset, these networks struggled, with traditional CNNs delivering better results in less time.
-However, on the NoduleMNIST3D and VesselMNIST3D datasets, they showed comparable or superior performance.
-Despite having fewer parameters in average, Liquid Time-Constant (LTC) models did not offer significant benefits compared to small convolutional networks.
-Moreover, they took longer to train than CNNs.
+However, on the NoduleMNIST3D and VesselMNIST3D datasets, they showed comparable or sometimes superior performance to the other compact networks.
+Despite having fewer parameters in average, Liquid Time-Constant models did not offer significant benefits compared to small convolutional networks on all three datasets, and they took longer to train than CNNs.
+It indicates that the sequential nature of three datasets was not very important for making predictions.
 However, when compared to recurrent neural networks, the advantages of LTC networks were more noticeable.
-In most configurations, they outperformed their RNN and LSTM counterparts and were much smaller.
+In most configurations, they outperformed their RNN and LSTM counterparts and had much less parameters.

 #### Table 2.
 Methods comparison